Nighttime Breastfeeding FAQ

 - The No Cry Sleep Solution: Gentle Ways to Help Your Baby Sleep Through the Night (book)

-- Nighttime breastfeeding is easier when you keep your baby (or babies) close to you at night.
-The AAP recommends that babies sleep in the same room as their parents, on a separate sleep surface for the first 6 months of their lives because being close to your baby keeps them safe, too.
+- Nighttime breastfeeding is will be easier when you keep your baby (or babies) close to you at night.
+The AAP recommends that babies sleep in the same room as their parents, on a separate sleep surface for the first year (YES – YEAR!) of their lives because being close to your baby keeps them safe, too.
 There is evidence that breastfed babies who sleep on their backs, on a separate sleep surface but close to their parent’s bed, can reduce their risk for SIDS by as much as 50%.
 (Source).

 Am I Creating a “Bad Habit” by Nursing My Baby to Sleep?

 Most families quickly realize that Mother Nature’s design promotes nursing babies to sleep initially and back to sleep after a nightwaking.
 This is almost always the fastest, easiest way for everyone to quietly re-settle at night.
 Fringe benefits include supporting both mother’s milk supply and the intense demands of baby’s rapid cognitive and physical growth and development throughout the first year of life and beyond.
 If this strategy works for your family, there is nothing wrong with it and it is not a “bad habit.”

 What If I’m Considering Bedsharing?